dymmond/esmerald/README.md

 ```

 This will generate a scaffold for your project with some pre-defined files in a simple fashion.

+You can find [more information](https://esmerald.dymmond.com/management/directives.md) about this directive and how to
+use it.

 ## Key Features